janheindejong/howtos/windows-developer-machine.md

 ## Chocolatey

 I install most stuff through Chocolatey or Scoop.
 Follow the official instructions to install them.
+I prefer Scoop (no admin privileges required), and if necessary I use Chocolatey.

 ## ViM